AU SUJET DE L’HOMME NICE

 A golden age is something worth savouring yet perhaps not obviously so to a person of diminished discrimination.
 The Chinese I Ching tells us that ‘a man of bronze’ is no more than a little above other men and not worth a maiden losing herself over, being nowhere near the value of ‘a man of gold’.

-(Is that why the Mainstream Media, now being manipulated by ‘men of bronze’, is striving to dumb us down before those celebrated are finally exposed as unworthy of us?)
+(Is that why the Mainstream Media, now being manipulated by and for ‘men of bronze’, is striving to dumb us down before those they celebrate are finally exposed as unworthy of us?)

 Withdrawn from the gaze of others, cloaked in a sense, a king of sorts, with no one to answer to save God but probably not an Earthly king as the second couplet is about rebirth meaning ‘born again’ during one’s lifetime.
 The phrase has been hijacked by Christians in a baptismal way but true meditation and work upon behaviour and motives can lead to an internal condition that will substitute the true nature of a soul for that produced out of personal history and sees one well on the way to a new realm of Enlightenment.
 There is a hint in Nostredame’s words that this experience represents a high point rather than the eternal plateau that most people presume it to be (because of religion which has to have it that way) which makes me consider that Michel may have been there and made the difficult return journey or else had this explained to him.